charlestheprogrammer/charlestheprogrammer/README.md

 ### <div align="center">I'm Charles, an IT student at EPITA.
 I like Apple's mindset. 👨‍ | 💻</div>

-- 👽 I’m currently working for [Alien6 Startup](https://alien6.com) and on a [Startup](https://bitarrays.fr)
+- 👽 I’m currently working for [Alien6 Startup](https://alien6.com) and on a [NFT project for my school](https://epita.fr)

-- 📚 I’m currently learning React Native
+- 📚 I’m currently learning GitLab CI & Github Actions

 - 🏎 I'm motorsports and karting enthusiast